-- Too Expensive - Many people worry that eating 5 different portions of fruit and vegetables a day is expensive, but it doesn’t have to be.
+Many people worry that eating 5 different portions of fruit and vegetables a day is expensive, but it doesn’t have to be.
 There are plenty of ways to cut the cost and eat healthy on a budget.

-- Lack of Time - If you’re always busy, it can be tricky finding time to cook healthy meals and shop regularly for fresh fruit and veg.
-Quick and easy ways to get more of your 5 a day include drinking vegetable juice such as V8, which provides 2 portions of your 5 a day.
+If you’re always busy, it can be tricky finding time to cook healthy meals and shop regularly for fresh fruit and veg.
+Quick and easy ways to get more of your 5 a day include drinking vegetable juice such as V8, which provides 1 portion of your 5 a day.

 If you persevere, you might find something you like.
 You may also find a vegetable you have been avoiding since childhood is actually quite different in taste now that you’re older.
 Have fun trying lots of different foods and discovering new flavours.